-You will need to select which nodes you are wanting to run commands on, these is auto-completed from the list of currently activated nodes in opConfig.
+You will need to select which nodes you want to run commands on, these are auto-completed from the list of currently activated nodes in opConfig.

-Next you can select which command sets should be run on the nodes, this is auto-completed from all command sets which opConfig has loaded.
+Next you can select which command sets should be run on the nodes, these are auto-completed from all command sets which opConfig has loaded.

 You can also use tags to select which command sets should be run.

 Schedule can be run Now or Later and selecting later will bring a time-picker to schedule when this job shall be run.

 The name is auto generated from data you have input, but can be anything you decide.

 Details is a free text field for keeping notes about this job.

 Clicking schedule will add the Job to opConfig's queue and take you to the report schedule.

 A Virtual Operator Report is an aggregation of all data collected from your virtual operator job.

 On the left panel you have meta data about the job, how it was created who whom and when its going to be or when it was run.